awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-custom-action.md

 When a pipeline includes a custom action as part of a stage, the pipeline will create a job request\.
 A custom job worker detects that request and performs that job \(in this example, a custom process using third\-party build software\)\.
 When the action is complete, the job worker returns either a success result or a failure result\.
 If a success result is received, the pipeline will transition the revision and its artifacts to the next action\.
 If a failure is returned, the pipeline will not transition the revision to the next action in the pipeline\.

 **Note**
-These instructions assume that you have already completed the steps in [Getting Started with AWS CodePipeline](getting-started-codepipeline.md)\.
+These instructions assume that you have already completed the steps in [Getting Started with CodePipeline](getting-started-codepipeline.md)\.

 **Topics**
 + [Create a Custom Action \(CLI\)](#actions-create-custom-action-cli)